 - EventNet - eventnet kernel driver to vfs_read()/vfs_write() text files for EventNet vertex and edge messages (port: 20000)

-- Kernel_Analytics - kernel module that reads machine-learnt config key-value pairs set in /etc/virgo_kernel_analytics.conf.
+- Kernel_Analytics - kernel module that reads machine-learnt config key-value pairs set in /etc/virgo_kernel_analytics.conf (and from a remote cloud as stream of key-value pairs in VIRGO64).
 Any machine learning software can be used to get the key-value pairs for the config.
 This merges three facets - Machine Learning, Cloud Modules in VIRGO Linux-KingCobra-USBmd , Mainline Linux Kernel

 - SATURN program analysis wrapper driver.